directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson40.md

 ## Exercise 3: Smoothie

 {{<card header="**Script**">}}
-The photo captures a woman in the kitchen about to drink a freshly made smoothie. <br/>
+The photo captures a woman in a kitchen about to drink a freshly made smoothie. <br/>
-Wearing a red vest under a blue-green, one-shoulder top, she's listening to music through white wired earphones. <br/>
+She's wearing a red top under a blue-green, off-the-shoulder shirt and listening to music through white wired earphones.<br/>
 Leaning on the counter with both elbows, she’s just about to take a sip from the glass in her left hand.<br/>
 A black armband on her arm might be holding a music player or smartphone. <br/>
 On the counter, there's a blender she used to make the smoothie, a jar of cereal, and some cut fruit on a cutting board. <br/>
 Though a bit out of focus, the fruit looks like apple slices and kiwi peels. <br/>
 Starting the day with such a healthy routine can really set the tone for a fulfilling and well-rounded day.<br/>
 <br/>
-(125 words)
+(126 words)
 {{</card>}}